-Jurisdictionally, Mr. Hendel’s career is similarly split into three segments: nearly a decade in the US, four years in Paris, and two decades in Madrid.
+Jurisdictionally, Mr. Hendel’s career is split into three segments: nearly a decade in the US, four years in Paris, and more than two decades in Madrid.
 During his long years in Europe he has accumulated ample experience – above and beyond a multitude of related bar admissions – in the practice, procedure and mindset of the civil law to complement his training and initial experience as a common lawyer.

 He speaks and writes frequently on legal issues, particularly involving international dispute resolution, mediation and ADR, sports law and international legal practice.

 - Bachelor of Arts, Wesleyan University (Connecticut, USA) 1979, magna cum laude

 - Juris Doctor, University of Connecticut School of Law (USA) 1983, cum laude

 - Master in Global Sports Law, Instituto de Derecho y Economía (Madrid, Spain), 2013

 - England and Wales (1995, Solicitor, not practicing)

 - Paris (1996, Avocat à la Cour, not practicing)